Glacier National Park Itinerary - West, East and North East Glacier

 Too Many Tourists Visiting the Park

 The park, designed for 1 million visitors over 12 months, receives 3 million visitors in the three summer months.
-Glacier National Park packed with people to try one’s patience.
-It wasn’t just me that felt this way, as I hiked and met friendly folks that were the first thing they said about Glacier.
-For example, Logan Pass parking was as crowded as Costco’s parking lot on its worse day.
-To avoid parking lot wars, get out by 7:00 am arriving no later than 8:00 am.
+Glacier National Park is packed with people, which can try one’s patience.
+It wasn’t just me who felt this way.
+I hiked and met friendly folks who said, “What’s with the parking at Glacier?”
+For example, Logan Pass parking was as crowded as Costco’s parking lot on its worst day.
+To avoid parking wars, by 7:00 am, no later than 8:00 am.

 Accommodations